The Matter Owner

 The concept of the matter manager is that they work collaboratively with the matter owner to the conclusion of the matter.
 If the matter owner is the left hand, the matter manager is the right hand.

-The matter manager is usually assigned by the matter owner - and can be someone inside the same organisation as the matter owner ('internal' matter manager) or someone from a legal service provider / law firm ('external' matter manager).
+The matter manager is usually assigned by the matter owner - and can be someone inside the same organization as the matter owner ('internal' matter manager) or someone from a legal service provider/law firm ('external' matter manager).
+If you're using intake, then the Matter Manager may be set by an Intake Manager.
+To learn more about how the intake works for an In-house legal team, click here.

 Matter managers have largely the same permissions as matter owners and the role is designed to work collaboratively with the matter owner.